dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 # Functional programming language (FunLang)

-This chapter introduces the first of the two source programming languages which have been designed.
+> *This chapter introduces a first source programming language which has been
+> designed during this work -- FunLang.
+It starts from a language overview and
+> example programs.
+Then interesting parts of the type system and MIL code
+> generation are described.
+Finally, we make conclusions regarding
+> implementation of the FunLang compiler using MIL.*

 ## Overview

+Functional programming experiences a significant increase in popularity.

 Inspiration for the design (Haskell), main principles.